What are Dry Cabinets

 The F1 Series of Ultra Low Humidity Dry Cabinets feature humidity ranges of 1% RH, exceeding the requirements of the IPC and Jedec J-STD-033 standards.
 These Dry Cabinets are specially designed to store moisture sensitive devices of all levels.

 All F1 Dry Cabinets are supplied with Humidity Manager Software so that humidity and temperatures conditions inside the cabinets can be monitored and saved to the software, coloured graphs drawn and the data used for validating processes and showing compliance to standards.
 Cabinets are supplied with an anti-static package, adjustable shelves, wheels (except the F1-200 bench top), locking doors, decimal digital display, countdown calibration reminder, and sensors with 2% accuracy.

 T40W & T60W Baking Dry Cabinets

-Unlike baking at the traditional 125℃, baking at lower temperatures can lessen the risk of rapid moisture expansion that could damage the part.
-Also, dangerously, baking at higher temperatures accelerates the oxidation of the metals and makes the components less solder-able.
-Baking at lower temperature mitigates the oxidation problem and the part can be baked indefinitely at lower temperature.
-Perhaps for this reason IPC/JEDEC J-STD-033B dictates that you should only bake components or boards at 125 degrees or more twice in their life time, no more.
+Unlike baking at the traditional 125℃, baking at lower temperatures can lessen the risk of rapid moisture expansion.
+The lower temperature mitigates the oxidation and the stored parts can then be baked indefinitely.
+Perhaps for this reason IPC/JEDEC J-STD-033B dictates that you should never bake components or printed circuit boards at 125°C, more than twice in their life time.